-As mentioned in the introduction, the concept of delay (between synchronizations) has proven to be a useful tool in the understanding of finite transducers.
-Our goal is to introduce a robust delay measure between sequences of substitutions in order to gain a better understanding of streaming string transducers.
-Towards that, we informally recall the notion of delay between synchronizations for finite transducers (NFTs): Intuitively, delay between two such synchronizations is a measure how ahead one output is compared to the other.
+As mentioned in the introduction, the concept of delay has proven to be a useful tool in the understanding of finite transducers.
+Our goal is to introduce a robust delay measure suitable to gain a better understanding of streaming string transducers.
+Towards that, we informally recall the notion of delay for finite transducers: The delay between two finite transducer computations that produce the same output in the end, is a measure for how much ahead one output is compared to the other during the computation.
 In other words, the difference between the length of the so-far produced output is measured.

-A key difference between \NFT{s} and \SST{s} is that \NFT{s} build their outputs from left to right while \SST{s} do not have this restriction.
-To design a notion of delay taking this into account, we use the notion of \emph{origin} to establish a connection between input and output positions and define a notion of \emph{weight difference}.
-These notions are illustrated in \cref{ex:unboundeddelay}.
+A key difference between finite transducers and \SST{s} is that the former build their outputs from left to right while \SST{s} do not have this restriction.
+To design a notion of delay taking this into account, we use origin information to define a notion of \emph{weight difference}.
+These notions are illustrated in \cref{ex:notions}.